John Cory

 Land Selection

-At the Paterson, land was selected and named Cory Vale.
+At the Paterson, the land selected was named Cory Vale.
 He purchased further estates naming them Poltimore (Pattimore) and Vacy (Vasy).

 Cory Vale was situated where the Allyn river meets the Paterson.
 There was a track running through the grant of Cory Vale which easterly met the track leading to Wallaroba or to the west entered Adair's grant and then headed south through Vacy, Tillimby, Cintra, Tocal, Dunmore and on to the Hunter River.